anselmrothe/dtm/proposal.md

 # Deliverables

-Our goal is to use our model to understand how the field of cognitive science has changed over time, as attempted with traditional topic models by Cohen, Priva & Austerweil (2015) for the journal Cognition (which focuses more squarely on cognitive psychology).
+Our goal is to use our model to understand how the field of cognitive science has changed over time, as attempted with traditional topic models by Cohen Priva & Austerweil (2015) for the journal Cognition (which focuses more squarely on cognitive psychology).
 To achieve this, we plan to visualize the models’ topics and their change over time in an understandable manner.
 Building off the